 - Western Union — widely available, even in small towns

-💡 Pro Tip: Ask your local expat group for referrals, or use Doctoralia Spain to find English-speaking healthcare providers in your area.
+Pro Tip: Ask your local expat group for referrals, or use Doctoralia Spain to find English-speaking healthcare providers in your area.
+Save a few healthcare resources early, even if you hope you never need them.

 “Travel changes you.
 As you move through this life and this world you change things slightly, you leave marks behind, however small.
 And in return, life — and travel — leaves marks on you.
 Most of the time, those marks — on your body or on your heart — are beautiful.”